 In addition to N2GN\_1\_13, two other galaxies in the overdense environment have CO measurements: GN10 and HDF850.1 \citep[see the compilation in][R20]{Riechers2020}.
-We use the same recipes as in Sect.\,\ref{ID13} to compute gas masses, GDR and gas depletion times for these two galaxies and use the other source properties (e.g., SFR) as derived from the SED fitting with CIGALE.
+We used the recipes described in Sect.\,\ref{ID13} to compute gas masses, GDR and gas depletion times for these two galaxies and use the other source properties (e.g. SFR) as derived from the SED fitting with CIGALE.
 The results are given in Table\,\ref{Tab:properties}.

-We use the CO(2-1) line measurements for HDF850.1 and GN10 and the conversion factor from \cite{Carilli2013}, which gives M$_{\rm Mol}$ consistent with R20 if we would consider $\alpha_{CO}$=1 rather than $\alpha_{CO}$=4, and assuming a mean gravitational lensing magnification factor $\bar{\mu}_L$=1.6 for HDF850.1 as in R20.
+We used the CO(2-1) line measurements for HDF850.1 and GN10 and the conversion factor from \cite{Carilli2013}, which gives M$_{\rm Mol}$ consistent with R20 if we consider $\alpha_{CO}$=1 rather than $\alpha_{CO}$=4, and assuming a mean gravitational lensing magnification factor $\bar{\mu}_L$=1.6 for HDF850.1 as in R20.
 If we further correct for $\kappa_{850\mu\textrm{m}}$ (which is equal to 0.057\,m$^2$ kg$^{-1}$ in R20 versus 0.047 here), we would obtain GDR=46 and 31 w.r.t.
 65 and 130 in R20, and $\tau_{\rm dep}$=39 and 34\,Myr w.r.t to 70 and 40\,Myr in R20, for GN10 and HDF850.1, respectively.
-The large difference in GDR for HDF850.1 arises from a factor 3.7 difference in M$_{\rm dust}$ (assuming the same $\kappa_{850\mu\textrm{m}}$), while the discrepancy in $\tau_{\rm dep}$ for GN10 is mainly due to a factor 1.6 in SFR.
+The large difference in the GDR for HDF850.1 arises from a factor of 3.7 difference in M$_{\rm dust}$ (assuming the same $\kappa_{850\mu\textrm{m}}$), while the discrepancy in $\tau_{\rm dep}$ for GN10 is mainly due to a factor of 1.6 difference in the SFR.
 Notice that we have the same spectral index $\beta$ as in previous studies (R20, \citealt{walter2012}).\\

-We derive gas mass fraction f$_{gas}$ = M$_{\rm Mol}$ / (M$_{\rm Mol}$+M$_{\star}$) of $\sim$0.6 for HDF850.1 and GN10, which is typical of gas fraction of z$\sim$5 sub-millimeter galaxies \citep{S2CLS_UDS2020}.
+We derive a gas mass fraction (f$_{\rm gas}$ = M$_{\rm Mol}$ / (M$_{\rm Mol}$+M$_{\star}$)) of $\sim$0.6 for HDF850.1 and GN10, which is typical of gas fraction of z$\sim$5 SMGs \citep[][]{S2CLS_UDS2020}.
 For N2GN\_1\_13, the gas mass fraction is $\sim$3 times lower but remains consistent with certain z$\sim$5 SMGs reported in the literature \citep[e.g.][]{Zavala2022}.
 However, we warn that such measurements have to be taken with caution.
 For instance, \cite{Sun2024} reported a gas fraction of 0.18 for HDF850.1, which is significantly lower than the value obtained in this study.
 This discrepancy primarily arises from the considerably lower gas mass reported in \cite{Neri2014}, attributed to the adoption of a much lower $\alpha_{CO}$ (this is also the case in \cite{Zavala2022} where $\alpha_{CO}$=1.0\,M$_{\odot}$\,(K\,km\,s$^{-1}$\,pc$^2$)$^{-1}$).\\